ovh/cds/README.md

 #### Enterprise-grade permissions / Support of ACLs delegation

 Users are free to create groups and manage users in their groups.
-A group can have the right to read, write, and execute their projects and their workflows.
+A group can have the right to read, write and execute their projects and their workflows.
 You can also restrict the execution of some pipelines to some groups if you wish.

 #### Build Artifacts Cloud